Hasuzawa/aws-projects/aws/16-event-bridge/README.md

 ## Event Bridge

-EventBrdige is a regional service.
+Despite its broad scope, EventBrdige is a regional service.

 ## Bus

 Bus use rules to match events against event patterns, a match would be send to target of each rule.

+Each rule can has up to 5 targets.

-## Pipeline
+## Pipe

+Route event from a single source to single target, with optional filtering, enrichment.

 ## Schema